Plan

 Which one to use

-Protected time for a type of work where the specific tasks are decided in the moment: slot
+• Protected time for a category of work where the specific task is decided in the moment: slot

 Your best work is waiting.